Self-Sustainability tip complements from Sol Green Energy. Home of the best solar charger for backpacking.

 Convection is the most effective way to transfer heat.
 An air fryer warms up your dinner better because heat is uniformly distributed around the chicken (or tofu) while cooled air gets cycled away.
 Similarly, drafty windows transfer your expensive heated air outside to melt some snow while allowing cold air to back-pressure its way inside.
 Cutting out airflow means stopping this gremlin from stealing your hard-earned utility dollars.

-A drafty window is almost as bad as not having a window at all.
+A drafty window can seem like not having a window at all.
 Bubble wrapping windows is easy.
 It takes a little adjusting to the lighting effect, but it’s totally worth it.
 We usually leave our favorite windows free of bubble wrap (but still layer with shrink-wrap) just so we can see the snow from time to time.
 Bottom line: this is an awesome way to save money on your heating bill using a few low-cost items and a little time.

 We hope this helps, the video should say it all.
 You’ll save money, fuel, and be more comfortable all winter long.
 Best of all, in just two months you’ll have saved enough money to buy a SunCharger!